Properly socializing your Great Dane is one of the most important tasks for an owner, but how to approach socialization isn’t always well understood.

 Use similar approaches to touch and handle their face and ears.
 Have them get used to you checking their mouth, touching their gums, and lifting and massaging their ears.

 These steps will also play massive dividends in your dog’s comfort level at the vet during medical check-ups.

 Approach #2 – Make Walks a Habit

-Walking is a critical in so many ways to a Great Dane’s development.
-There are the obvious health benefits of getting out and moving in a low impact way, but it goes so far beyond that.
+Walking is critical in so many ways to a Great Dane’s development.
+There are the obvious health benefits of getting out and moving in a low-impact way, but it goes so far beyond that.